 AUTHORITY AND APPLICABLE LAWS

-This regulation is adopted under the authority of the Davis County Board of Health in accordance with Title 26-A Chapter 121 of the Utah CodeUtah Code Annotated (UCA) Section 26A-1-121.
+This regulation is adopted under the authority of the Davis County Board of Health in accordance with Section 26A-1-121 of the Utah Code, as amended.

-The provisions of the Utah Swimming Pool Rule R392-302 Design, Construction and Operation of Public Pools are hereby adopted and incorporated by reference subject to the following additions, modifications and exceptions set forth in this regulation.
+The provisions of the Utah Administrative Code (UAC) Chapter R392-302 Design, Construction and Operation of Public Pools are hereby adopted by reference and incorporated herein subject to the additions, clarifications, exceptions, and modifications set forth in this regulation.

 DEFINITIONS

-DIRECT SUPERVISION: A LPO is physically present giving direction to the operation of the pool at least fifty (50) percent of the days that the pool operates.

-DIVISION: The Environmental Health and Laboratory Division of the Davis County Health Department and individual employees thereof.
+DEPARTMENT: The Davis County Health Department.

+HYDROTHERAPY POOL: A pool designed primarily for medically prescribed therapeutic use and is under the continuous and direct supervision of a licensed medical or physiotherapy personnel.

-LICENSED SWIMMING POOL/SPA OPERATOR (LPO): A person with current certification by the National Swimming Pool Foundation or the Aquatics Section of the National Recreation and Parks Association or equivalent, and has passed the Division approved pool regulatory examination.
+LICENSED POOL OPERATOR (LPO): A Person:

+with current pool operator certification by the National Swimming Pool Foundation or the Aquatics Section of the National Recreation and Parks Association or equivalent;

-SWIM SCHOOL: A private residential pool which is used as a public pool for providing swimming instruction for a fee.
+that has passed the Department approved pool regulatory examination; and,

+that provides direct supervision over the operation of a pool.

+OWNER: Any Person who, alone, jointly, or severally with others:

+has legal title to any Public Pool, with or without accompanying actual possession thereof;

+has care, charge, or control of any Public Pool, as Owner, agent of the Owner, or other Person;

+is executor, administrator, trustee, or guardian of the estate of the Owner;

+is a mortgagee in possession; or,

+is the senior officer or trustee of the association of unit Owners of a condominium.

+PERSON: Any individual, firm, corporation and its officers, association, partnership, cooperative, trustee, executor of an estate, governmental agency or any other legal entity recognized by law, in the singular or plural.

+PRIVATE RESIDENTIAL POOL: a swimming pool, spa pool or wading pool used only by an individual, family, or living unit members or guests, but not serving any type of multiple unit housing complex of four or more living units.

+PUBLIC POOL: Any swimming pool, spa pool, wading pool, or special purpose pool facility which is not a private residential pool.

+SEASONAL POOL: A Public Pool that operates less than six months per year.

+YEAR ROUND POOL: A Public Pool that operates six or more months per year.

 REGULATION

+Right of Entry

+A representative of the Department shall be allowed access to the regulated premises upon providing proper identification.

 Fencing

 A fence or other barrier is required around a public pool or private residential pool and must provide complete perimeter security of the facility.
 It must be at least six feet in height.
 There shall not be openings through the fence or barrier, other than entry or exit access, which permit a sphere greater than 4 inches to pass through into the pool enclosure.

-Submission of Plans and Specifications

-The following requirements supersedes R392-302-3(2): a) A private pool used for swimming pool instruction shall at all times comply with R392-302-27 Disinfection and Quality of Water, R392-302-28 Cleaning of Pools and R392-302-29 Supervision of Pools; (b) A private pool used for swimming pool instruction is exempt from all other requirements of R392-302, only if this pool is under the continuous and direct supervision of a pool instructor; (c) The Division may enter and examine the use of a private pool used for swimming pool instruction pools to respond to complaints, to assure that use of the pool is being properly supervised, to examine records of testing and sampling, and to take samples to assure that water quality and cleanliness are maintained at reasonable times when swimming lessons are scheduled.

-The application for a permit to construct or alter a public pool shall be on such forms as may be prescribed by the Division, together with any supporting data as may be required for proper review of the plans and specifications.
-Fees must be paid prior to plan and specification review.
+A fence or barrier that has an entrance must be equipped with a self-closing and self-latching gate or door.

+Design Detail

+Plan Review Application.
+The applicant shall submit a completed Department plan review application and other information conforming to criteria established by the Department for any activities requiring a plan review.

-No person shallplan review applicant begin construction or substantially alter any public pool without first having received Division approval after submitting a minimum of two sets of plans and specifications for the proposed construction or alteration for review.
+Minimum Number of Plans Submitted.
+A plan review applicant shall submit to the Department a minimum of two sets of plans and specifications for the proposed construction or modification.